Best Breastfeeding Tip I Ever Got!

 Always be sure to contact a lactation consultant first for any problems with latching your baby.
 A lactation consultant may or may not advise you to use a nipple shield and can help you get to the root of the problem.

 #1 Breastfeeding Tip To get you Through Nipple Pain!

 Besides telling you hang in there, it will get easier after two weeks…..

-Yes, I wrote about this in all of my posts which you can read here:👇
+Yes, I wrote about using a nipple shield to help you breastfeed in all of my breastfeeding posts which you can read here:👇

 Two types of nipple shields I recommend:

 The first one is made by Medela and it’s what I used and they were awesome!

 Always order one size bigger than you think you might need.
 If it’s too small it won’t work for you, so always go up a size just to be safe if you aren’t sure.

 This nipple shield below has been recommended by many moms as well.